brandonlukas/themebrandon/README.md

 ### theme_dimred

-A minimalist theme optimized for dimensionality reduction plots, with optional axis labeling.
+A minimalist theme optimized for dimensionality reduction plots, with optional axis labeling and an option to enforce a square aspect ratio.

 ```r
 library(ggplot2)